Authors of section

 • Failure to assess inappropriate pain

-• Failure to loosen cast with increasing pain, or suspected compartment syndrome
+• Failure to loosen cast if there is increasing pain, or suspected compartment syndrome

 • No elevation after POP application